Perfare/Il2CppDumper/README.md

 Try other extraction modes.

 If all automated extraction modes failed with this error and you are sure that the files you supplied are not corrupted/obfuscated, please file an issue with the logs and sample files.

+#### `WARNING: Version 16 can only get CodeRegistration`

+Use the CodeRegistration information to get the MetadataRegistration, then use the manual mode to process the file.